A British Museum touring exhibition - Pushing Paper: Contemporary drawing from 1970 to now.

 Amongst the oldest forms of human creativity, drawing is experiencing a resurgence in popularity as artists increasingly choose the medium to examine the modern world, with topics ranging from explorations of gender and political activism, to questions of belonging and human sexuality.

-For the first time, the British Museum co-curated this exhibition with partner museums from around the UK.
-In a new way of working, curatorial staff from partner museums collaborated with the British Museum to decide on themes within the exhibition and to research and select the works on display, as well as contributing chapters to the accompanying catalogue.
-Curators from the partner museums involved in the project included Alix Collingwood-Swinburn, Curator of Western Art at Durham University.
+For the first time, the British Museum co-curated this exhibition with partner museums from around the UK, including Durham University.
+In a new way of working, curatorial staff collaborated with the British Museum to decide on themes within the exhibition and to research and select the works on display, as well as contribute chapters to the accompanying catalogue.

 The artists in our first theme process and question the turbulent world around us, acting as enablers for change and asking whether a drawing has the power to change the world.

 One thing all the drawings in Pushing Paper have in common is the use of a line.
 From this simple line, different movements and ways of creating have emerged, but drawing remains key to the fundamental basics.